Essential Christian teachings

 Luke 2:11 For unto you is born this day in the city of David a Savior, which is Christ the Lord.

 A combination of contradictory words is the statement that in essentials we are to have unity and in non-essentials liberty.
 This idea is nonsensical, but it does express rather well the mindset many have towards Holy Scripture.
 We all need the Holy Spirit of truth to teach us the Word of God, for without this gift even the understanding of what Salvation is, or when it occurs is obstructed.
-When the vast majority of professing Christians declare as a result of their blind guides, that they already are saved, they are then unified by their own version of essential doctrines.
+When the vast majority of professing Christians declare as a result of their blind guides, that they already are saved, they are then unified by a man-made version of essential Christian teachings.

 The essential Christian teaching regarding Salvation is one of the most misunderstood doctrines within mainstream Christianity.